Yasser-R/v1-payment-api/source/includes/_introduction.md

 ```

-Welcome to the Dwolla API V1 documentation.
-Dwolla’s API enables you to send money, retrieve transaction data, request money, add bank accounts, accept payments, and a whole lot more.

-Sample code is available in PHP, Ruby, Python, and Node.JS in the dark area to the right.

-We’re in the process of migrating to a new API version -- [Version 2](https://docsv2.dwolla.com/).
-Initially, the primary focus of the new version centers around a premium feature: White Label, and will not provide the same functionality as Version 1 does.
-API V1 will continue to be supported for the foreseeable future.
-Over time, we will add the same functionality currently available in V1 to V2.
-Feel free to [sign up](http://eepurl.com/bhjXeP) for our Developer Newsletter to remain informed of our ongoing changes.

-If you’re not sure where to start, ask a question in our [developer forum](https://discuss.dwolla.com/c/api-support) or [get in touch](mailto:api@dwolla.com) with our Developer Relations team.
+The API v1 will continue to function for the foreseeable future, but Dwolla is no longer adding features, supporting minor bug fixes, or maintaining its SDK.

+The new API version, [Version 2](https://docsv2.dwolla.com/#introduction), features improved event-driven notifications, white label capabilities, developer experiences, and an intuitive dashboard and admin interface.
+V2 will also provide some of the same functionality as Version 1, like MassPay.

+Feel free to [sign up for our Developer Newsletter](http://dwolla.us3.list-manage.com/subscribe?u=bd010d6cd015c558a27b4a232&id=4e85ae585c) to remain informed of ongoing changes, checkout our [migration documentation](https://developers.dwolla.com/guides/migrate-to-v2/), or join us in the [developer forum](https://discuss.dwolla.com/c/api-support).

 ## Helper Libraries
 ```